How to Balance Chemical Equations Easy: A Step-by-Step Guide for Students and Beginners

 Step 1: Identify Reactants and Products

 Start by writing the chemical formula for each reactant and product.
 Ensure you correctly identify all elements involved.
-To give you an idea, in the reaction between hydrogen and oxygen to form water, the equation is:
+Take this case: in the reaction between hydrogen and oxygen to form water, the equation is:

 H₂ + O₂ → H₂O